PLPAcademy/day-3-assignment-kehinde-odunuga/README.md

 C) Update your PATH
 D) Run Dart Doctor

-Ans: B) Download the Dart SDK
+Ans: C) Update your PATH

 2. Which command verifies the Dart installation on macOS?